rrcobb/crafting-interpreters/README.md

 - print statement: print expr;

 one of the deep differences between statements and expressions is that expressions produce a value, and statements don't.

+Todo: make the ternary operator work again, fix the grammar to reflect it properly